Achievable logoAchievable logo

 • Independent Clause 2: now I don’t use subtitles when I watch anime

-To fuse the two independent clauses, we place a comma plus “so” between them.
+To join the two independent clauses, you place a comma plus “so” between them.

-Other times the word “so” comes before “that.”
-When this happens, we don’t need a comma.
+Other times, “so” comes right before “that.”
+When this happens, you don’t need a comma.

 Example